 The role of daily reflection

-The most effective 1:1 preparation isn't a preparation session at all.
-It's the five seconds at the end of each day where you note what mattered, including anything about your direct reports.
+The best 1:1 preparation isn't really a preparation session.
+It's the few seconds at the end of each day where you note what mattered, including anything about your direct reports.
+Gallup's State of the American Manager report (2015) found that employees who have regular one-on-ones with their manager are three times more likely to be engaged, which makes the quality of that preparation worth getting right.
 Over a week, those entries become the raw material for preparation that actually has depth.

-Intura is designed for this: daily manager reflection prompts that take two minutes, a private record on your device, and an AI summary every week that surfaces patterns before your 1:1s.
-The preparation becomes a two-minute review rather than a reconstruction from memory.
+Intura is designed for this: daily manager reflection prompts, a private record on your device, and an AI summary every week that surfaces patterns before your 1:1s.
+The preparation becomes a quick review rather than a reconstruction from memory.

 Frequently asked questions